ryota-mitarai/aframe-web-portals/README.md

 ## Additional Info

 The component currently uses AABB collision detection.
-While web-portals still work when rotated at non axis aligned angles (ie. `rotation="0 30 0"`), the best results will be seen when the portals are aligned with a cardinal direction (ie. `rotation="0 90 0`)
+While web-portals still work when rotated at non axis aligned angles (ie. `rotation="0 30 0"`), the best results will be seen when the portals are aligned with a cardinal world direction (ie. `rotation="0 90 0`)